 - Volatility.
 This is the big one.
 The chart below shows the value of Bitcoin in April at around $60,000, dropping down to around $30,000 a month later, and as of earlier this month sitting at about $45,000.
 Prices change by the second.

 - Government Regulation.
-Currently, no government in the world backs a cryptocurrency.
+Currently, only El Salvador accepts Bitcoin, and there are multiple concerns internally and externally of the country of its recent acceptance as legal tender.
+No other government in the world backs any cryptocurrency at all.
 Until that changes, Bitcoin and all other cryptocurrencies will suffer from a lack of regulation.
 China, is taking an aggressive position to discourage cryptocurrencies, having earlier this summer banned all crypto mining within the country,

 Only weeks ago, US Securities and Exchange Commission (SEC) Chairman Gary Gensler described the cryptocurrency marketplace as a “Wild West” and stated, “This asset class is rife with fraud, scams and abuse in certain applications.”
 Addressing a global conference, Gensler added, “We need additional congressional authorities to prevent transactions, products and platforms from falling between regulatory cracks.”

 Worth noting: gains from the sale of cryptocurrency are considered, by the IRS, like any capital gains from other assets, and as a result are typically taxable

 Bitcoin as an Investment